Ehsan-O/Pewlett-Hackard-Analysis/README.md

     </center>
     &nbsp;

-    According to Fig. 9 there will be 72,458 roles to be filled in, "Senior Engineer" and "Senior Staff" will be most required
+    According to Fig. 9 there will be 72,458 roles to be filled, "Senior Engineer" and "Senior Staff" will be most required ones

-- Writing the following queries we found that the company may noy have enough mentors in each department to train the big number of new employees joining those departments in the near future to replace the retired ones ([department_retirement.csv](Data/department_retirement.csv), [department_mentors.csv](Data/department_mentors.csv)):
+- Writing the following queries we found that the company may not have enough mentors in each department to train the big number of new employees joining those departments in the near future to replace the retired ones ([department_retirement.csv](Data/department_retirement.csv), [department_mentors.csv](Data/department_mentors.csv)):
     ```sql
     SELECT count(cut.emp_no), d.dept_name
     INTO department_retirement